vinceumo/todo/Article.md

 Alright, now lets push our new `tempNewList` values to `todoLists`.

 We are going to create a **method** called `addNewList`.
 A **method** is a function stored as an object property.
 Here the object is the vue instance.
-In vue our method will be stored in a `methods` object.
+In vue, our method will be stored in a `methods` object.

 Our `addNewList` method will follow this scenario: